by Francesca Perry

 Sometimes additions are needed.
 By this I don’t necessarily mean another Tesco Metro or a cafe that charges £4 for a coffee.
 Is it possible to contribute a community space, healthcare facility, or a skills training centre?
 Respond to existing and very real needs that, if catered for, will greatly improve the wellbeing of the people and their place.

 Ensure existing and any new businesses provide opportunities to local people for apprenticeships, training and employment, working with local schools and colleges to achieve this.
 Places like Free 2 Learn are crucial too.
 In London especially, when I talk to young people about what they want to see in their local area, I hear this again and again: more training, more work experience, more jobs.

-I want more than anything to help people see that there is a better way; we can grow and support our city without being exclusionary and divisive.
+I want more than anything to believe there is a better way; we can grow and support our city without being exclusionary and divisive.
 More holistic and sensitive regeneration is the bigger win in the long term.
 Listen to the multitude of diverse voices: this city belongs to all of us.